 I personally love adding sage to my stews.
 It tastes great in hearty dishes, which is what my family tends to cook.
 Sage is extremely easy to grow, and I always have it in my garden.
 If you have never grown sage before and love sage, you’re in luck!
 This plant is sure to be a fun herb to grow.

 Sage grows well outdoors, in direct sunlight.
 It needs well-drained loomy, clay, soil and actually prefers good air circulation.
 Water sage occasionally, when the soil seems dry.
 Do not overwater as leaves will mildew if the soil is too wet.

-When and How to Plant Oregano
+When and How to Plant Sage

 To plant seedlings outdoors, be sure they are planted about 24-36 inches a part from one another as they can grow in large, round bushes once mature.
 Sage can adapt to most conditions but prefers drier, clay soil.
 Organic compost can be beneficial to sage.